A Firm That Will Guide You Towards Better Future

 How Our Child Support Lawyer in Los Angeles County Can Help You

-Lavinsky Law prides ourselves on being transparent and providing parties with everything they need to know before they make a decision about how they choose to proceed.
-Clients leave our office knowing how our attorneys can help and they understand the benefits and the drawbacks of going to court.
+Lavinsky Law prides itself on being transparent and providing parties with everything they need to know before they decide how they choose to proceed.
+Clients leave our office knowing how our attorneys can help, and they understand the benefits and the drawbacks of going to court.

-Our experienced child support attorney serving Los Angeles County provide our prospective and retained clients with information about the importance of establishing a child custody plan, how it impacts child support, and how much both parties may be expected to pay.
+Our experienced child support attorney in Los Angeles County provides our prospective and retained clients with information about the importance of establishing a child custody plan, how it impacts child support, and how much both parties may be expected to pay.

 Our goal is for you to leave our office knowing what you are entitled to, and whether or not you should proceed with a court hearing.
 Contact us today!